• Countries

 Exchange of Business Cards

 Business cards are usually exchanged during the initial contact.
-When handing over your business card, please orient yourself to your partner in Israel.

 Small Talk: Overview